Linting and Formatting

 fix: false

-Refer to tflint's official documentation for configuration file details.
+Refer to the official tflint documentation for configuration file details.

-If you want to share a common configuration file, create one in the repository root and set the TFLINT_CONFIG_FILE environment variable.
+If you want to share a tflint configuration across root modules, place the configuration file at the repository root and set the TFLINT_CONFIG_FILE environment variable:

 env: